This is just a link to the “Pinhole and Gum Grafting” Page

 Dr. Burke is certified in Ozone Therapy from the American College of Integrative Medicine and Dentistry.
 We use a state of the art medical grade ozone generator manufactured by Longevity Resources, which produces ultra-pure, contaminant free ozone from pure oxygen.

 We do our best to give kids the best experience in our practice!
+We offer NuCalm(5y and older) and Alphastim to help to activate their parasympathetic nervous system and get a more relax time at the dental office.

 It is our goal to help your child avoid preventable cavities.
 Your child’s primary teeth are very important in the preparation and establishment of their permanent teeth.
 It is vital that your child’s primary teeth are left in until they are naturally lost.
 Primary teeth serve three main roles: They support the permanent teeth by saving space, they help your children chew their food properly, and they aid in the progress of speech development.

-At the age of 12 it is very important to guide preteens to stablish a good routine to keep their permanent teeth healthy.
+At the age of 12 it is very important to guide preteens to establish a good routine to keep their permanent teeth healthy.
 At our office we do our best to educate our patients and guide them on good oral hygiene habits.

 We have a small area for kids in our office with a table,toys, pencils, colors, books,coloring books and coloring paper to facilitate their transition to the dental chair.
 Younger siblings are welcome to play in that area while waiting.